Thomas Oldham: Geology

+Career in India

-He married Louisa Matilda Dixon of Liverpool in 1850.
-He resigned in November that year and took a position as the first Superintendent of the Geological Survey of India.
-He was to be the first of the Irish geologists to migrate to the Subcontinent.
-He was followed by his brother Charles, William King Jr., son of William King the Professor of Geology at Queen's College, Galway; Valentine Ball and more than 12 other Irish geologists.
+He resigned as the Curator to the Geological Society of Dublin in November 1850 and took a position as the first Superintendent of the Geological Survey of India.
+He was the first Irish geologists to migrate to the subcontinent.
+He was followed by his brother Charles, William King Jr. (son of William King, the Professor of Geology at Queen's College, Galway), Valentine Ball, and more than 12 other Irish geologists.

-In India he oversaw a mapping program that focussed on coal bearing strata.
+In India he oversaw a mapping programme that focussed on coal bearing strata.
 The team of geologists made major discoveries.
 Henry Benedict Medlicott coined the term "Gondwana Series" in 1872.
 Oldham's elder son Richard Dixon Oldham distinguished three types of pressure produced by earthquakes: now known as P (compressional), S (shear), and L (Love)-waves, based on his observations made after the Great Assam Earthquake of 1897.
 Richard showed in 1906 the arrival patterns of waves and suggested that the core of the earth was liquid.
 His younger son Henry became a reader in geography at King's College, Cambridge.

 He also started the Paleontologia Indica, a series of memoirs on the fossils of India.
-For this work he recruited Ferdinand Stoliczka from Europe.
+For this work, he recruited Ferdinand Stoliczka from Europe.